-As at 31 December 2016 the Group performed review of its development assets and property, plant and equipment for impairment.
-An impairment review was carried out by preparing discounted cash flows involving assumptions on the expected future coal price, estimates of reserves, discount rate, foreign currency exchange rate and projected future production costs.
+As of 31 December 2017 the Group performed assessment of external and internal indicators which potentially could indicate that the recoverable amount of the Group's development assets and property, plant and equipment might have declined below its carrying value.
+The management inter alia assessed the impact of such indicators as: expected future coal price, estimates of reserves, discount rate, foreign currency exchange rate and projected future production costs.